Posted on Jun 25, 2019

-Ultimately, no one should really tell you what you should or shouldn't do when it comes to working with a sensitive reader.
+Ultimately, no one should really tell you what you should or shouldn't do when it comes to working with a sensitivity reader.
 Some writers believe that such readers are completely unnecessary — however, every writer should aim to be well-informed and understand what they might get out of working with them.

 As a final thought, you may find it helpful to hear from authors who have previously worked with such readers.
 So here are a few personal accounts.